-9) Pipette 1 ml of the prepared Biotinylated Antibody Cocktail into each well and incubate for 1.5 to 2 hours at RT OR overnight at 4°C.

-10) Aspirate biotinylated antibody cocktail from each well.
+- 9) Pipette 1 ml of the prepared Biotinylated Antibody Cocktail into the appropriate wells and incubate for 1.5 to 2 hours at RT OR overnight at 4°C. - NOTE: Ensure only C6 antibody vials are used with C6 membranes, C7 antibody vials are used with C7 membranes, C8 antibody vials are used with C8 membranes, C9 antibody vials are used with C9 membranes, and C10 antibody vials are used with C10 membranes. - 10) Aspirate biotinylated antibody cocktail from each well.